 Your midwife can check your belly to see if you have diastasis recti.
 If the gap remains the same after 10 weeks, ask your doctor to refer you to a women’s health physiotherapist.
 A physiotherapist will show you exercises to help shrink the gap and return to normal.

 It’s also a good idea to be mindful when lifting your baby in and out of their cot, car seat or the bath.
-You can read our blog with tips on washing your baby
+You can read our blog with tips on bathing and washing your baby

 Pilates and yoga